 I could have had Eric baptized in the hospital and been there for the ceremony.
 This is, of course, specific to Christian religious belief – in our case, Catholic.
 It wasn’t until I read in a chatroom about a birthmom who did this that I was even aware it could have been a possibility.
 Again, this is less important to me now, but it would have been a very special moment to share and is one of my very few regrets.

 Grief can show up as anger.
 Though I discussed this in a prior post, it’s worth noting again here.
 I spent the entire first year of Eric’s life extremely pissed off at the world, and it wasn’t until someone I didn’t even like very much pointed it out to me that I recognized that anger as grief.
 I’m not sure there would have been anything to do differently, but it feels like it would have been useful information at the time.

 It seems unlikely that Patricia Roles will update her book – so maybe it is time for a new book.
 And maybe my job is to write two of them: one, a handbook like Roles’ for birthparents, and the other my own adoption story.

-Laura Orsini is an author who works with other authors to help them make and market exceptional books that change the world for the better.
+Laura Orsini is an author, speaker, and consultant who coaches other authors to make and market exceptional books that change the world for the better.
 She is birthmother to Eric, who is finishing college in Boston this summer.
 Their adoption has been open for the better part of Eric’s life.
 She continues to toy with the idea that these posts will one day become a book.
 In the meantime, you can learn about her novel in progress, Stan Finds Himself on the Other Side of the World.